 plot(lrp, output_idx = 1:3)

-# Plot the Boxplot for the first class
+# the alpha-beta rule for the convolutional layers

 # You can also create an interactive plot with plotly.